flack/midgard-portable/README.md

  - Links to non-PK fields are not supported in Doctrine.
 So GUID-based link functionality is implemented in the adapter, which entails a performance penalty.
 Also, some cases (like parent GUID links) are not supported yet

+ - Doctrine does not support value objects currently, so Metadata simulation is somewhat imperfect in the sense that the metadata columns are accessible through the object itself (e.g. `$topic->metadata_deleted`).
+The next planned Doctrine ORM release (2.5) will support for embedded objects (`Embeddable`), so this issue can be revisited once that is released.

+### Runtime

  - It is not possible to run midgard-portable when the original Midgard (or Midgard2) extension is loaded.
 This is problem could get addressed at some point, but it mostl likely wouldn't do any good, since the extension registers all its classes on PHP startup, so that the adapter's classes would never get loaded.

- - Doctrine does not support value objects currently, so Metadata simulation is somewhat imperfect in the sense that the metadata columns are accessible through the object itself (e.g. `$topic->metadata_deleted`).
-The next planned Doctrine ORM release (2.5) will support for embedded objects (`Embeddable`), so this issue can be revisited once that is released.

  - Doctrine is somewhat stricter when it comes to referential integrity.
 So some of the more quirky behaviors of Midgard (like being able to purge parents while deleted children are still in the database) are more or less